dankelley/dek_blog/_posts/2024-02-20-co2-hodograph.md

 (reference 2), plus some changes to the plot, e.g removal of the grid lines and addition of red lines that denote the starts of the decades.

+# Results

+The diagram below show the increasing CO2 signal over the past 64 years.
+The distance from the centre is proportional to the increase from the initial atmospheric CO2 concentration in value in 1960.
+The line segments join the monthly values of the dataset.
+Red lines are used to indicate the first year of each decade.

+The general outward spiraling results from an overall trend of increasing CO2 concentration over time.
+Interannual variability can can also be seen here, as a variation in the spacing of the "rings" of the spiral.

 ![hodograph of co2 signal](/dek_blog/docs/assets/images/2024-02-20-co2-hodograph.png)

 # References